HomeArticlesGuideRecipe Math Guide

 Cost per serving = $8.30 ÷ 4 = $2.08 per serving.

-That $2.08 figure is what should be compared against a restaurant or delivery price to judge whether cooking at home is actually saving money for that specific dish — and it is also the number to track over time if grocery prices change.
-The Recipe Cost Calculator takes a list of ingredient costs and total servings and returns both the total cost and cost per serving automatically, which is far faster than re-adding a receipt by hand every time a recipe is repeated.
-For cooks who batch-cook or meal-prep, tracking cost per serving across several recipes is also the fastest way to identify which meals are genuinely cheap and which only feel that way.
+That $2.08 figure is what gets compared against a restaurant or delivery price to judge whether cooking at home actually saves money for that specific dish, and it's also the number to track over time as grocery prices shift.
+The Recipe Cost Calculator takes a list of ingredient costs and total servings and returns both the total cost and cost per serving automatically, far faster than re-adding a receipt by hand every time a recipe gets repeated.
+For cooks who batch-cook or meal-prep, tracking cost per serving across several recipes is also the fastest way to spot which meals are genuinely cheap and which only feel that way.

 Step 3: Understanding Baker's Percentage

-Baker's percentage is the standard way professional and serious home bakers express bread formulas, and it solves a real problem: recipes written only in cups or grams are hard to scale, hard to compare, and hard to adjust.
-In baker's percentage, the flour weight is always set to 100%, and every other ingredient — water, salt, yeast, sugar, fat — is expressed as a percentage of that flour weight, calculated as (ingredient weight ÷ flour weight) × 100.
+Baker's percentage is the standard way professional and serious home bakers express bread formulas, and it solves a real problem: recipes written only in cups or grams are hard to scale, hard to compare, hard to adjust.
+In baker's percentage, the flour weight is always set to 100%, and every other ingredient, water, salt, yeast, sugar, fat, gets expressed as a percentage of that flour weight, calculated as (ingredient weight ÷ flour weight) × 100.

-This system means a formula can be resized to any batch size just by multiplying every percentage by the flour weight you want to use, and it means two very different bread formulas can be compared directly by looking at their percentages rather than trying to compare cups and grams.
+This lets a formula get resized to any batch size just by multiplying every percentage by the flour weight you want to use, and it lets two very different bread formulas get compared directly by looking at their percentages rather than trying to compare cups and grams.
 A lean bread formula might read: flour 100%, water 65%, salt 2%, yeast 1%.
 A richer enriched dough might read: flour 100%, water 55%, sugar 10%, butter 8%, egg 15%, salt 1.8%, yeast 1.5%.
-The percentages alone tell an experienced baker a lot about how each dough will behave, even before touching either one.
+The percentages alone tell an experienced baker a lot about how each dough will behave, before touching either one.

 Worked example: A formula uses 600 grams of flour, 390 grams of water, 12 grams of salt, and 6 grams of instant yeast.